zukonake/lux-shared/IDEAS.md

 * the game should have various ways to achieve automatization
     * one way is magic, either by inanimate objects or animate servants
     * another way is pure industry, pipes and engines
+    * another way are NPCs, either servants or villagers
     * the ways can be combined, they should be perfectly compatible
 * action system
     * every thing a player can do is an action